unrealwork/axibase-collector/jobs/examples/hp-openview/README.md

 ### Verify Metrics in ATSD

 * Login into ATSD
-* Click on Metrics tab and filter metrics by name 'gbl_.*'
+* Click on Metrics tab and filter metrics by prefix 'gbl_.*'

 ![](images/metrics.png)